-MESA, Arizona – (Jan.
-26, 2017) The World Record Academy recently awarded Dr. Greg J. Marchand a world record for completing an astonishing laparoscopic procedure with another surgeon.
-They removed a 17-centimeter cancerous ovarian tumor using only small slits in the abdomen, a technique called a laparoscopy.
-Such operations are common in the United States, but Dr. Marchand says that surgeons performing an ovarian cancer staging procedure through tiny holes (laparoscopic) is very rare.
+MESA, AZ- (July 28th 2017) The World Record Academy recently awarded Dr. Greg J. Marchand and his surgical team a world record for removing a 17-centimeter cancerous ovarian tumor using only small incisions in the abdomen, a technique called a laparoscopy.
+While removing cysts and tumors using laparoscopic surgery is a standard practice, Dr. Marchand said it is rare to use the technique in conjunction with an ovarian cancer staging procedure.

-Marchand said the most difficult part of the surgery was removing the very large cancerous mass without spilling any of the cancer back into the abdomen.
-If any cancerous material slipped back into the abdomen the cancer could have spread and worsened the patient’s prognosis.
-For this reason, this procedure is most commonly performed with a very large incision, not the tiny laparoscopic holes as used by these two surgeons.
-The World Record Academy helped verify that this has never been accomplished previously on any malignant tumor this large.
+Marchand said the most difficult part of the surgery was removing the cancerous mass without spilling any cancer cells into the abdomen.
+If cancerous material spilled back into the abdomen the cancer could have spread and worsened the patient’s prognosis.
+The World Record Academy helped verify that this type technique had never been accomplished previously on any malignant tumor this large.

-Dr. Marchand is a board-certified OB-GYN who practices in Mesa, Arizona.
-In addition to the two world records, Dr. Marchand is extensively published in laparoscopic surgery and was recently the first U.S. surgeon to receive SOEMIS recognition, (Surgeon of Excellence in Minimally Invasive Surgery) from The American Association of Gynecologic Laparoscopist’s (AAGL.org) Surgical Review Corporation (surgicalreview.org).
+In addition to the two world records, Dr. Marchand is extensively published in laparoscopic surgery and was recently the first U.S. surgeon to receive SOEMIS recognition, (Surgeon of Excellence in Minimally Invasive Surgery) from The American Association of Gynecologic Laparoscopist’s (AAGL.org) and the Surgical Review Corporation (surgicalreview.org).
+Dr. Marchand is internationally regarded as an expert in developing and performing advanced surgical techniques, particularly in minimally invasive surgery.
 For further information regarding Dr. Marchand and his publications and research please visit www.gregmarchandmd.com

 Date of Surgery: 04/21/2015